-Title 24 Code of Federal Regulation (CFR) Part 84 contain the uniform administrative requirements for grants between HUD and nonprofit organizations.
-The regulations (24 CFR Part 84.27) require that nonprofit grantees utilize the OMB Circular A-122, Cost Principles for Non-Profit Organizations, in determining the allowability of costs incurred to the grant.
+HUD's regulations at 24 Code of Federal Regulation Part 84 contain the uniform administrative requirements for grants between HUD and nonprofit organizations.
+The regulations (24 CFR 84.27) require that nonprofit grantees utilize the OMB Circular A-122, Cost Principles for Non-Profit Organizations, in determining the allowability of costs incurred to the grant.
 OMB Circular A-122 outlines specific guidelines for allowability of charging salaries and related benefits to the grants and the records needed to support those salaries.
 For indirect costs charged to the grant, the Circular establishes restrictions for indirect costs, and specific methods and record keeping to support the allocation of costs.

 The Circular also establishes the unallowability of costs associated with Federal and State lobbying activities.
 Simply stated, the use of Federal funds for any lobby activity is unallowable.
-OMB Circular A-122 identifies some examples of unallowable activities of lobbying.
+OMB Circular A-122 identifies some example of unallowable activities of lobbying.
 These include any attempt to influence an elected official or any Government official or employee (Direct Lobbying) or any attempt to influence the introduction, enactment or modification of any pending legislation by propaganda, demonstrations, fundraising drives, letter writing, or urging members of the general public either for or against the legislation (Grassroots Lobbying).

-Legal Aid applied for an OTAG grant in fiscal year 2000 for \$450,000, and was authorized \$350,000 in January 2001, however, they did not start expending the grant until July, 2001.
-As of June 2002, \$116,778 was expended against the grant.
-Legal Aid received an annual financial audit for their activities for the period ending December 31, 2001.
-The auditor provided an unqualified opinion for that year.
+Legal Aid applied for an OTAG grant in fiscal year 1998 for \$160,000, and received the authorization for the funding in January 1999.
+As of August 2001, \$159,999 was expended against the grant.
+We reviewed the entire grant.
+Legal Aid received annual financial audits for their activities for the periods ending December 31, 1999, 2000 and 2001.
+The auditor provided an unqualified opinion for each of the three years.

 In addition to the OTAG grant, Legal Aid received grants from other Federal and non-Federal sources.
 For example, from non-Federal sources, Legal Aid's operations are funded through grants from the Maryland Legal Services Corporation.
 During fiscal year 2001, Maryland Legal Services Corporation provided Legal Aid \$3,808,740 in funding.
-During that same time period, an organization funded by a non-profit corporation established by Congress, Legal Services Corporation, provided Legal Aid with \$3,461,370 in funds.
+During the same period, an organization funded by a non-profit corporation established by Congress, Legal Services Corporation, provided Legal Aid with \$3,461,370 in funds.
 Legal Aid's total funding from all sources for fiscal year 2001 was \$14,367,308.